 If you are on regular medication, the most accurate and secure way of requesting a further supply is for you to go online using NHS App or Patient Access service.
 This puts your request directly into our system so we can check it and process it faster.

-Please allow at least 2 full working days (excluding weekends and bank holidays) between giving us your request and collecting it.
-For example, a request handed in on Monday afternoon will be ready for collection on Thursday morning.
+Please allow at least 2 clear working days (excluding weekends and bank holidays) between giving us your request and it being sent to your nominated pharmacy.
+For example, a request handed in on Monday will be sent to your pharmacy by Thursday.
 Medication not on your repeat list or due for review may take longer to process.

 Don’t forget to put your request in early if you are going on holiday or before any bank holiday as we get a large number of requests at these times.

-Please check for any messages included with your prescription (or medication if collected directly from your pharmacy).
+Please check for any messages included with your medication when collected from your pharmacy.
 You might be due for a review.